deneb-viz/deneb-viz.github.io/docs/getting-started/keyboard.md

 title: Keyboard Shortcuts
 ---

-Most operations in the Visual Editor have corresponding keyboard shortcuts, and a number are mentioned in their corresponding area.
-However, its always good to see them in one place!
+Most operations in the Visual Editor have keyboard shortcuts, and many are listed in their respective areas.
+However, it's always good to see them in one place!

 :::info Need A Specific Shortcut?
 Please [create an issue in the GitHub repo with what you're missing](https://github.com/deneb-viz/deneb/issues) and we'll see if we can get it added :)